AugustineOchieng/Js-Quiz/README.md

 Everyone interested is most welcome to fork this code and modify it for updates.
 In case of any inconvenience experienced reach out to me through my email address: gusochieng@gmail.com

 ## Behaviour Driven Development

 | Expected Behaviour     | Input                    | Output                 |
 |------------------------|--------------------------|------------------------|
 | Accept name and submit it| First and second names | Show names             |
 | Permit access to quiz board| Clicking thr begin test button| Linked into the quizboard page|
 | Check the checked radio button| Any choice within scope of radio buttons| Check radio button clicked upon|
 | Determine and return value user inputs| Submit checked radio buttons| Return user's results|

+## Deployed Link
+To check out and try out the test click upon this link

 ### License
 *MIT License*